 Dr. Lyden's research is concentrated primarily in the area of fractures.
 He has published extensively on this subject, and is a participating investigator for a multi-center hip fracture study supported by a National Institutes of Health multi-center grant.

 A native of New York City, Dr. Lyden graduated from Harvard University magna cum laude and received his medical degree from Columbia University College of Physicians and Surgeons.
 He completed his residency training at HSS, and stayed at the Hospital to pursue a fellowship in hand surgery.
 He was a Lieutenant Commander in the United States Navy/Marine Medical Corps and served in Vietnam and at the Bethesda Naval Hospital in Washington, D.C.
-Dr. Lyden is the recipient of the Vietnamese Cross of Gallantry and the Bronze Star with Combat Valor, as well as three Presidential Unit Citations.
+Dr. Lyden is the recipient of the Vietnamese Cross of Gallantry and the Bronze Star with Combat V for Valor, as well as three Presidential Unit Citations.

 Hip and Knee Joint Replacement